hal7df/borealos/README.md

 - DevPod: space concerns
 - Solaar: The udev rules have been left intact, so this can be reinstalled via Flatpak if needed.
+- Akonadi: This is only needed by the KDE PIM suite, which is not included in the base image.
+Removing this also removes MariaDB from the image, saving on space.
 - Thunderbird: space concerns
 - Podman Desktop: space concerns
 - Tailscale/KTailctl: I currently have no use for tailscale.